visipedia/annotation_tools/README.md

 This repository contains a collection of tools for editing and creating COCO style datasets.
 This repo is a work in progress, you have been warned.

-The annotation tools are built on top of [Leaflet.js](http://leafletjs.com/).
+The annotation tools are built on top of [Leaflet.js](http://leafletjs.com/) and [Leaflet.draw](https://leaflet.github.io/Leaflet.draw/docs/leaflet-draw-latest.html).

 # Requirements